 Wildlife Sightings: Lots of birds, several rabbits, and two herds of deer on Muskeagh Hill

-Weather: I woke up to the sound of pitter patter on the skylight of my B&B. Fortunately, it stopped shortly before I headed up.
+Weather: I woke up to the sound of pitter patter on the skylight of my B&B. Fortunately, it stopped before I headed up.
 For the most part, it was cloudy with bits of sun until 12:30.
-Then there was a heavy rain for ~30 minutes, followed by scattered showers.
+Then there was heavy rain for ~30 minutes, followed by scattered showers.

 # of Other Hikers Seen: 0 while hiking, but had a lovely dinner with two other hikers from Denmark at my B&B.

 Where to Stay: I stayed at a B&B just 900m from the Wicklow Way and walked there.

 Where to Eat: My B&B had the option of having supper there for an additional cost (€12 for a main course, €5 each for soup and dessert).
 The closest village that has restaurants is Tinahely, ~10km away.
 If you’re just craving a pint, the closest option is the pub in Knockananna (which doesn’t serve food), ~ 3km away.